Applies to: All Reolink cameras.

-The waterproof ability of a security camera is indicated by “IP rating”.
-The IP rating indicates the “Ingress Protection” rating, which is an international standard used to describe the environmental protection of electrical equipment.
+The waterproof ability of a security camera is rated or classified by “IP rating” (Ingress Protection rating), an international standard used to describe the degree of protection provided against intrusion for electrical equipment.

-To be against intrusion from dirt and moisture, all the Reolink security cameras have adopted the “IP66” standard.
-To know the common IP ratings and their differences for IP cameras, please see below.
+To be well against intrusion from dirt and moisture, all Reolink security cameras have adopted the “IP66” standard.

 Common IP ratings:

-IP66 – Cameras with IP66 rating standard will have protection against any solid matter entering the equipment.
-They are protected against powerful jets of water, which means that a powerful jet from any direction will not cause any harmful effect to the cameras.
+IP66 – Cameras with IP66 rating standard is designed to be against any solid matter entering the equipment.
+They are protected from powerful jets of water, which means that a powerful jet from any direction will not cause any damage to the cameras.

-IP65 – IP65 rating has the same level of protection against dust and dirt but slightly less protection in water resistance.
-But it can still withstand water and be weatherproof.
-That is to say that it would still be suitable for some outdoor location.
+IP65 – IP65 rating has the same protection level against dust and dirt with IP66, while its protection is slightly weaker in water resistance, but it can still withstand water and be weatherproof, which means that it would still be suitable for some outdoor use.

-IP54 – This IP rating indicates resistance to dust is not completely impervious, the equipment may be affected by the dust and dirt from outside.
-And cameras with this IP rating are only resistant to splashing water, not jets of water.
+IP54 – The resistance to dust of this IP rating is a little weaker, and the equipment may be affected by the dust and dirt from outside.
+Cameras with this IP rating are only resistant to splashing water, not jets of water.

 The table below shows what each digit or part of the IP rating represents.